Nuclear triad

-Traditional components of a strategic nuclear triad
+Components of a strategic nuclear triad

-While traditional nuclear strategy holds that a nuclear triad provides the best level of deterrence from attack, in reality, most nuclear powers do not have the military budget to sustain a full triad.
-While only the United States and Russia have maintained strong nuclear triads for most of the nuclear age, there are other countries that have triad powers.
-These countries include China, India, and France.
-Both the United States and Russia have had the strongest, and longest-living triads.
-These triads include the following components:
+While traditional nuclear strategy holds that a nuclear triad provides the best level of deterrence from attack, most nuclear powers do not have the military budget to sustain a full triad.
+The only two countries that have successfully maintained a strong nuclear triad for most of the nuclear age are the United States and Russia.
+Triads include: